 During his time as a prisoner-of-war (POW), Peggy says Jack faced a lot of adversity: he had malaria several times, was worked to the bone and, horrifyingly, was forced to dig his own grave.

-Meanwhile, back in Australia, Peggy dated other men but always had Jack in the back of her mind.
+Meanwhile, back in Australia, Peggy always had Jack on her mind.

 Finally, when Jack was discharged, he came looking for Peggy.
 Peggy was called into the WAAAF office; never in her wildest dreams would did she think Jack would be there.
 But there he was!
 Peggy was shocked.